bolt/docs/source/installation.md

     on the majority of webservers.
 If your server supports it, we advise you to use MySQL instead of SQLite.
 Mainly because it's very well-known, and there are good third-party tools for maintenance, backup and migration.
-  - **PostgreSQL** - is a very well-designed database engine, but unfortunately it's not as well known as the two others.
-This database engine is most often used by 'power users'.
+  - **PostgreSQL** - is a very well-designed database engine, but not as widely available as MySQL.

 Not sure which database to use?
 We suggest using MySQL if available, and SQLite otherwise.